-FACET-II is a proposed new test facility to provide DOE with the unique capability to develop advanced acceleration and coherent radiation techniques with high-energy electron and positron beams.
+FACET-II is a National User Facility that provides DOE with the unique capability to develop advanced acceleration and coherent radiation techniques with high-energy electron and positron beams.
 FACET-II is an opportunity to build on the decades-long experience developed conducting advanced accelerator R&D at the FFTB and FACET and re-deploy HEP infrastructure in continued service of its mission.

 When the second phase of SLAC’s X-ray laser, the LCLS-II, starts, it will use the first ten sectors (1 km) of the SLAC Linac.
 FACET, the world’s only multi-GeV facility for advanced accelerator research, operated with the first twenty sectors (2 km) of the SLAC Linac from 2012-2016.
 It ceased operation in April 2016 to make way for LCLS-II.